AxaFrance/SlimFaas/README.md

 So we decided to build our own FaaS, with the following requirements:
 - Simple to install: just add a classic pod
-- No big impact on kubernetes scripts: just add annotation to a pod you want to be auto-scaled
+- No impact on kubernetes scripts: just add annotation to a pod you want to be auto-scaled
 - Scale to 0 after a period of inactivity and let classic HPA auto scale when needed
 - Asynchronous and synchronous calls
-- Retry: 3 times with graduation
+- Retry: 3 times with graduation: 2 seconds, 4seconds, 8 seconds
 - No need to buy a support MIT licence
 - Very Slim and very Fast